credix-finance/credix-app-v2/README.md

 Maximum amount of data per 30 second: 100 MB
 ```

+## I18n

+### Tagging strings for extraction

+When adding new text strings, always wrap them in a `intl.formatMessage()` function call with a default message to mark them for extraction.

+Messages are declared inline along with their usages as per the docs:

+> 1. Messages colocated with their usages become self-managed, as their usages change/removed, so are the messages.
+> 2. Messages are highly contextual.
+We've seen a lot of cases where developers assume a certain grammar when they write their messages.
+Buttons/Call-To-Actions and labels are also translated differently.
+> 3. Text styling is also dependent on the message itself.
+Things like truncation, capitalization... certainly affect the messages themselves.
+> 4. Better integrations with toolchains.
+Most toolchains cannot verify cross-file references to validate syntax/usage.

+### Extraction

+To extract the tagged strings run `yarn i18n:extract`.
+This command will aggregate all `defaultMessage`s from the application into a single `.json` file (`en.json` in our case).

+### Compilation

+Running `yarn i18n:compile` will compile the lang files from a folder into a `react-intl` consumable `.json` file.

 ## Editors

 We use eslint and prettier to lint and format our codebase.
 An editorconfig file is also provided.